lorvsso/ninety-nine-days/src/pages/blog/annapurna-base-camp.md

 We ate breakfast and dinner at the tea houses we stayed in and then stopped for lunch somewhere along the way and had a cooked meal.
 Food takes a long time to cook in the mountains, so our lunch breaks would generally be 1 – 2 hours long, and we had to order breakfast the night before so that it would be ready when we woke up.

-The menu at every single tea house is pretty much the same.
+The menu at every  tea house is pretty much the same.
 My favourite meal on offer is dahl baht – a Nepali dish that is literally the best.
 It’s served as a thali-style dish and is made up of rice, potato vegetable curry, dahl soup, greens and comes with chillies and pickles.
 The best part is that you get free refills!
 Other options include fried rice, veg fried noodles, noodle soup, pizza and pasta.
 It’s super easy to get pretty much anything done vegan.
 Although food in Nepal is very inexpensive, the further you climb, the more expensive the food is – by Annapurna Base Camp, meals such as dahl baht were around 600NRS (~$7AUD).

 Most places along the Annapurna Base Camp route have filtered water to refill your bottle for \~50NRS (\~70c AUD).

 ## How much we paid

 From memory, we paid $920 AUD per person.
-This was substantially cheaper than it would otherwise be if you either went with a big company like Intrepid (their ABC package is ~$1600AUD) but still a lot more expensive than if we did the trek without a guide.
+This was substantially cheaper than it would otherwise be if you went with a big company like Intrepid (their ABC package is ~$1600AUD).
+It's still a lot more expensive than if we did the trek without a guide though.
 This price included an airport pickup and drop off at Kathmandu airport, our travel to and from Pokhara, a day of sightseeing in Pokhara, all meals for the entire trek and accommodation during the trek as well as two nights in Pokhara.

 However much you do pay, make sure that you build in a budget to tip your porters.
 I’d recommend tipping your porters ~$10AUD per day (i.e. $50 for a 5-day trek, $100 for a 10-day trek).

 It is entirely possible to complete any of the treks in the Annapurna region without a guide.
 I’ve written about my experience of trekking with Gajendra as well as the pros and cons of having a trekking guide here.

+Trekking in Nepal definitely deserves a spot on your bucket list - there are few things better.
+I think that Annapurna Base Camp is the perfect trek to do; Poon Hill is quite a short trek and the views of the mountains are less spectacular, and the entire Annapurna Circuit is a big commitment (physically and time wise).
+I already can't wait to go back!